Kosciusko, Mississippi: History

 Shortly before the War of 1812, David Choate, a French trader along with his wife, a Choctaw, opened the Choate Stand, an inn along the Natchez Trace.
 They chose a location near the intersection of the trace and a cross path that led to the Creek Indian Nation, where there was a natural spring to provide fresh water, at the approximate location of the current town square.
 Journals from the war of 1812 indicate that Andrew Jackson received supplies at Choate Stand.
 In 1850, the Choate family was forcibly removed to Indian Territory in Oklahoma by the Indian Removal Act, signed by Andrew Jackson.
 In 2017 Kosciusko inaugurated an annual Return to Redbud Springs Festival to honor this history.

 The settlement was at one time named Red Bud Springs for a natural spring that was present in the city.
 Later, Redbud Springs was renamed Kosciusko, for General Tadeusz Kościuszko, a Polish officer who served with the Continental Army and assisted its military efforts during the American Revolution.
 His name has been anglicized as 'Kosciusko'.

 Throughout the 19th century, cotton was the predominant crop, and remains important in the area.

+In 1893, Central Mississippi College opened in Kosciusko; it was a private segregated school for African American students established by the local Baptist associations.
 Kosciusko was the location of Magnolia Bible College from 1976 to 2008.